StarRocks/starrocks/docs/administration/Backup_and_restore.md

 ON (sr_member);
 ```

 BACKUP is an asynchronous operation.
-You can check the status of a BACKUP job status using [SHOW BACKUP](../sql-reference/sql-statements/data-manipulation/SHOW%20BACKUP.md), or cancel a BACKUP job using [CANCEL BACKUP](../sql-reference/sql-statements/data-definition/CANCEL%20BACKUP.md).
+You can check the status of a BACKUP job using [SHOW BACKUP](../sql-reference/sql-statements/data-manipulation/SHOW%20BACKUP.md), or cancel a BACKUP job using [CANCEL BACKUP](../sql-reference/sql-statements/data-definition/CANCEL%20BACKUP.md).

 ## Restore or migrate data

 You can restore the data snapshot backed up in the remote storage system to the current or other StarRocks clusters to restore or migrate data.

-### (Optional) Create the repository in the new cluster
+### (Optional) Create a repository in the new cluster

 To migrate data to another StarRocks cluster, you need to create a repository with the same **repository name** and **location** in the new cluster, otherwise you will not be able to view the previously backed up data snapshots.
 See [Create a repository](#create-a-repository) for details.